Anna-Myzukina/facebook-milestones/README.md

 * NOTE before start chreate project using this command (name_of_project it`s example, you should change it on your own name of your project for example: facebook-clone...)

         rails new name_of_project --database=postgresql

+* This article and video can be useful [The Ultimate Intermediate Ruby on Rails Tutorial: Let’s Create an Entire App!](https://www.freecodecamp.org/news/lets-create-an-intermediate-level-ruby-on-rails-application-d7c6e997c63f/) and video: [Testing with RSpec](https://www.youtube.com/watch?v=71eKcNxwxVY)

 ## Milestone 1: